Health and Care Professions Council (HCPC) statement of approach to fitness to practise investigations and hearings during the COVID-19 pandemic

 Service of notices and sending correspondence

-The Health Professions Order 2001 (the Order) and Panel rules requires the HCPC to serve notice of fitness to practice proceedings on registrants by post.
+The Health and Care Professions Council (Coronavirus) (Amendment) Rules Order of Council 2021 allows the HCPC to serve notice of fitness to practice proceedings on registrants and send documents by post or electronic mail.

-In line with current UK government advice to work from home, we are no longer accessing our offices in Kennington, London.
+As a result of current advice on social distancing, we have reduced access to our offices in Kennington, London.
 As such, it is no longer practicable for us to follow our previous processes for the service of notices by post in all circumstances.
-In order to be able to continue core fitness to practise activity as described in this statement service of notices will be done electronically.
-From Monday 23 March 2020, all notices, correspondence and documentation will be sent to registrants by email, to the email address they have registered with us.
-The only exception to this is Notices of Allegation, which will be sent by post and email.
+In order to be able to continue core fitness to practise activity as described in this statement service of notices and the sending of documents will be done electronically.

 It is therefore essential that registrants ensure that their registered email address is up to date.
 This can be done by logging into their MyHCPC account.